greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ![An AI-generated cartoon illustration of a traffic officer in a foreign-style uniform at a crosswalk](https://cdn.victor42.work/posts/2025-05/db5aa83baa17fb0a76780ca9fbcf9ee2.webp)

 This illustration's difficulty stemmed from cultural differences.
 Flux, trained by a German team, clearly lacks Chinese clothing elements in its data.
-Prompting for a traffic officer directing traffic yielded a foreign-style uniform—unacceptable for a children's book.
+Prompting for a traffic officer directing traffic yielded a foreign-style uniform - unacceptable for a children's book.

 Using text-to-image local inpainting (denoising 1) to request a blue short-sleeved Chinese traffic police shirt resulted in: